Are you a novice screenwriter hoping to write the next Hollywood blockbuster or indie favorite?

 Options abound for sharing PDF files.
 The simplest solution, by far, is to just email out your script as an attachment.
 The other obvious choice is to store it on a cloud service and create a share URL.
 Just about every screenwriter should have access to at least one of the following popular cloud services:

 My sharing strategy is a bit more complex.
-I share my screenplay out in two ways: via PDF and via Google Docs (in Fountain format).
+In some cases, I share my screenplay not only via PDF but also via Google Docs (in Fountain format).

 Why do I do this?